1. Definition of Distance Learning

 -Students who fail to make their monthly face-to-face meeting with the assigned instructor will be removed from the Distant Learning program and access to the software will be terminated.

--Students who show insufficient progress on the assigned software will be referred back to the local AE center for placement into classes.
+-Students who show insufficient progress on the assigned software will be referred back to the local College and Career Readiness Center for placement into classes.